-The following table sets forth our cash and cash equivalents and capitalization as of December 31, 2021:
+The following table sets forth our cash and cash equivalents and capitalization as of June 30, 2022:

-- on an actual basis - on an as adjusted basis to give effect to the issuance and sale of shares of our Common Stock in this Offering at an assumed IPO price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; and - on a pro forma as adjusted basis to give effect to the issuance and sale of 1,282,600 Units in this Offering at an Offering Price of \$6.125 per Unit, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The information set forth in the table below is illustrative only and our capitalization following the completion of this Offering will be adjusted based on the actual IPO price, the number of shares of Common Stock sold in this Offering and other terms of this Offering determined at pricing.
+The information set forth in the table below is illustrative only and our capitalization following the completion of this Offering will be adjusted based on the actual Offering Price, the number of Units sold in this Offering, and other terms of this Offering determined at pricing.
 You should read the following table in conjunction with our consolidated financial statements and related notes appearing at the end of this prospectus as well as the MD&A and "Description of Securities" sections of this prospectus.